LetCompliance

 Which Section 8 ground is most commonly granted by courts?

-Ground 8 (rent arrears of at least two months at both service and hearing) is the most commonly granted mandatory ground — if the facts are met, the court must order possession.
+Ground 8 (rent arrears of at least three months at both service and hearing, raised from two months by the Renters’ Rights Act) is the most commonly granted mandatory ground — if the facts are met, the court must order possession.
 Grounds 10 and 11 (any rent arrears and persistent late payment, both discretionary) are often pleaded alongside Ground 8 in case the tenant pays off arrears before the hearing.
 Discretionary grounds give the court wider scope but no guarantee.

 What are the new Section 8 grounds introduced by the Renters Rights Act 2025?